-- For new enquiries, we are offering face-to-face tours of our facilities for the prospective resident plus a family member, in accordance with our IPC requirements, and subject to being fully vaccinated (from 11th November 2021).
-Virtual tours via, for example, web call are still being offered for those who cannot visit in-person.
+- For new enquiries, we are offering face-to-face tours of our facilities for the prospective resident plus a family member, in accordance with our IPC requirements.
+Virtual tours are still being offered for those who cannot visit in-person.

 - If isolation is required due to it being a higher risk admission, several of our facilities have created ‘Rainbow Suites’ or ‘Rainbow Areas’ where residents can isolate in an environment with more facilities than a bedroom.
-Or cohort together with small groups of people with the same isolation dates.
+One visitor will be permitted during this isolation spell.

 3. How are you looking after residents' wellbeing?